WordPress/openverse/documentation/projects/proposals/rekognition_data/20240320-project_proposal_rekognition_data.md

 consider how these machine-generated tags are displayed and whether they can be interacted with in the same way.
-Similar to the API, it may also be useful to share the label accuracy with users (either visually or with extra content on mouse hover).
-It would be beneficial to have a page much like our [sensitive content explanation](https://openverse.org/sensitive-content) (either similarly available in the frontend or on our documentation website) that describes the nature of the machine generated labels, the means by which they
+Similar to the API, it may also be useful to share the label accuracy with users (either visually or with extra content on mouse hover) along with its provider (for cases where we may have multiples of the same machine-generated tags from different sources).
+It would be beneficial to have a page much like our
+[sensitive content explanation](https://openverse.org/sensitive-content) (either similarly available in the frontend or on our documentation website) that describes the nature of the machine generated labels, the means by which they